Last Updated on March 17, 2026 by AcePhysio

 - Inconsistent Session Attendance: Missing appointments interrupts the continuity needed for gradual improvement.

-- Poor Communication With Your Therapist: Failing to share updates or concerns can prevent necessary plan adjustments.
+- Poor Communication with Your Therapist: Failing to share updates or concerns can prevent necessary plan adjustments.

 By staying committed, communicating openly, and respecting your body’s limits, you can maximize the effectiveness of your therapy.